MatheusFLMA/ProjectPortfolioSite/README.md

 # Project - Portfolio Site

-This project consists in a Portfolio Web Site based on a modle provided by Udacity.
+This project consists in a Portfolio Web Site based on a model provided by Udacity.

 ## Opening the Web Site